Environmental Claims Code

 COMPLAINTS UNDER THE AANA SELF-REGULATORY SYSTEM

-Complaints about the content of an advertisement or marketing communication can be made under this Code and the other AANA Codes to the Advertising Standards Bureau1.
+Complaints about the content of an advertisement or marketing communication can be made under this Code and the other AANA Codes to the Ad Standards1.

-Once the Advertising Standards Bureau has received your complaint, it then assesses the complaint to determine whether it is eligible for consideration by the Advertising Standards Board.
-The Board is the body established to consider complaints.
+Once the Ad Standards has received your complaint, it then assesses the complaint to determine whether it is eligible for consideration by the Ad Standards Community Panel.
+The Community Panel is the body established to consider complaints.
 If accepted the advertiser/marketer is notified and a response is requested.
-The complaint is then considered by the Board and the advertiser and complainant are advised of the determination.
+The complaint is then considered by the Community Panel and the advertiser and complainant are advised of the determination.
 A case report is then published.
 The original complainant or advertiser/marketer can also ask for a review of the determination.

 You can make a complaint by: